ScottMBerger/railforum/README.md

 # Ruby on Rails Forum Application

-This is web application that will be a fully featured web forum with the topic of Ruby on Rails.
+This is a web application that is a fully featured web forum with the topic of Ruby on Rails.

 The purpose is to learn test driven development best practices.